mikeybeck/bitbar-bitbucketPRs/README.md

 - Build status
 - Number of approvals
 - Number of comments
+- Whether I (you) have approved the PR

 Each line is also a link that will open the relevant pull request when clicked.